charan0001/Music-and-Movie-Library-Management-System-/README.md

 # Music-and-Movie-Library-Management-System-
-Create a database in MySQL nameed as music_movie using 'CREATE database music_movie;'
+Create a database in MySQL named as music_movie using 'CREATE database music_movie;'

 Login as Admin (Username:admin,Password:adminpassword) in Admin Login